pafoster/pyitlib/README.rst

            [ 0.,  1.,  1.],
            [ 0.,  1.,  1.]])

-By default, those methods operating on several random variable array arguments do not determine all combinations of random variables exhaustively.
+By default, those methods operating on several random variable array arguments don't determine all combinations of random variables exhaustively.
 Instead a one-to-one mapping is performed:

 .. code:: python